Woman freaking out after 'glitch in the matrix' as she tries to cut lemon

 | Last updated

-Sometimes in life there are weird moments that cannot be explained in any logical way.
-You might put something down and it just goes missing, have conversations with people who don't remember speaking to you, or in this case you cut clean through a lemon only to discover not a scratch on it.
+The unusual situations you may experience include when you put something down and it just goes missing, if you have conversations with people who don't remember speaking to you, or in this case you cut clean through a piece of fruit only to discover not a scratch on it.

-This is known as a 'glitch in the matrix', a reference to the 1999 movie The Matrix where humanity is trapped in a giant simulation and the world around us isn't really real at all.
+This is often referred to as a ‘glitch in the Matrix', a reference to the 1999 movie The Matrix where humanity is trapped in a giant simulation and the world around us isn't really real at all.

-When this happens to most people there's no evidence to back up what just happened, but in this case the woman had a camera trained on her to capture a clue that our whole lives might be a lie.
+Typically when people experience this, there's usually no evidence to back up what just happened.
+However, in this case, one TikToker had a camera trained on her to capture a clue that our whole lives might be a lie.

-Posting the video to her TikTok account, it showed CCTV footage of her at work preparing food when the strange occurrence struck.
+Posting the video to her TikTok account - @kahootdaddy777 - it showed CCTV footage of her at work preparing food when the strange occurrence struck.

 "I am freaking out because the lemon wasn't cut in half any more.
 It was literally intact, you can see me in the video cut the lemon in half.
 This has never happened to me and I don't know how to act, I'm freaking out."